30 Interesting Fun Facts About The Solar System For Kids

 Nicolaus Copernicus suggested the name solar system in his book ‘On the Revolution of the Celestial Spheres (27).’
 The term solar system is derived from the word sol, which describes how the planets orbited the Sun.

 These interesting and intriguing facts about the solar system will astonish your children and drive them to explore the subject further.
 Your children will be interested to know that Pluto was once the last planet in our solar system but was declared a dwarf planet in the 21st century owing to its small size.
-Also, our planetary system is the only one to support life, even as researchers are searching for evidence of life on other exoplanetsiXPlanets that orbit stars existing outside the solar system. .
-To introduce them to more such interesting facts and spark their interest in astronomy, watch some documentaries on the solar system together and watch them become space buffs!
+Also, our planetary system is the only one to support life, even as researchers are searching for evidence of life on other exoplanetsiPlanets that orbit stars existing outside the solar system. .
+To introduce them to more such interesting information and spark their interest in astronomy, share some interesting facts about space for kids, watch a few documentaries on the solar system together, and watch them become space buffs!

 Infographic: Intriguing Facts About Our Solar System